 The UVM Medical Center's highly skilled vascular surgeons are devoted to the treatment of diseases of the vascular system.
 All surgeons are fully certified by the American Board of Surgery with special qualifications in Vascular Surgery.
 Treatment options for thoracic aortic aneurysms include:

-- Endovascular Aneurysm Repair - this is a minimally invasive procedure where a stent graft (or endograft) is placed into the weakened aorta.
-The endovascular stent graft strengthens the weakened section of the aorta to prevent the aneurysm from rupturing.
+- Endovascular Aneurysm Repair - This is a minimally invasive procedure where a stent graft (or endograft) is placed into the weakened aorta.
+The endovascular stent graft strengthens the weakened section of the aorta to prevent

 - Open Repair - With an open surgical repair, your surgeon makes an incision in your chest to remove the damaged part of the aorta.
 Then a synthetic tube-like device called a graft is sewn into place.
 The graft takes the place of the weakened part of the aorta and allows blood to pass easily.

 Recovery time for endovascular aneurysm repair is usually shorter than for open chest surgery.
 Long term follow-up car is needed to monitor the stent graft.